oVirt/ovirt-site/source/documentation/user-guides.html.md

 This page is intended to be the root of the oVirt documentation project.
 This will ultimately include links to the documentation as well as instructions for those wishing to contribute.

+## License

+The documentation license to be used for the oVirt project is TBA.

 ## Source Material

+Source material includes any appropriately licensed information considered a useful reference for more formal documentation activity.

 ### Engine